The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.

 Each week, there will be problems assigned for you to work on, most of which will involve writing and analyzing programs.
 These assignments come in three categories: lab exercises, homework assignments, and projects.

 Lab exercises are scored on correct completion.
 To receive credit, you must complete all of the problems that are not marked as optional and pass all tests.
+There is no partial credit on labs.

 Weekly homework assignments let you apply the concepts learned in lecture and section to more challenging problems.
 Homeworks will typically be released on Fridays and due the following Thursday.